 5. Paragon Rescue Kit Free Edition

-Can't boot into Windows?
+Can't boot to Windows?
 All is not lost with the excellent Paragon Rescue Kit

 All of the recovery tools we've covered so far assume you're able to boot into Windows to use them.
 But what happens if Windows won't boot at all?
 This is where Paragon Rescue Kit Free Edition comes into play.

 The best time to install it is now while your PC is running, otherwise you'll need to do so on a working Windows PC.
 Once done, you'll need a blank CD/DVD or flash drive (512MB or larger – if you're planning to recover data to this drive, go for the biggest drive you can) – the setup wizard does the hard work.